restsql/restsql/README.txt

 Deploy: Copy jar to the classpath of your web app, e.g. WEB-INF/lib.
 The following third party dependencies also need to be in your classpath:
 	* commons-logging.jar  (tested with version 1.1.1)
-	* mysql-connector-java.jar (tested with version 5.1.14)
 	* log4j.jar (tested with 1.2.16)

 log4j may be excluded if you are using Java native logging.

+Additionally one of the following jdbc drivers is necessary for databases with built-in support:
+	* mysql-connector-java.jar (tested with MySQL version 5.5)
+	* postgresql-9.0-801.jdbc4.jar (tested with PostgreSQL version 9.0)

 -------------------------------------------------------------------------------